perfect-credit/TeamworkGoTest/README.md

 # TeamworkGoTest

-A simple Go application to read customer data from a CSV file, count email domains, and sort the counts.
+A simple Go application to read customer data from a CSV file, counts the occurrences of each email domain, and outputs the sorted list of domains along with their respective counts.
 This tool is designed to efficiently handle large datasets.

 ## Features